Bachelor-of-Science-in-DS-and-AI/BITS-DIGITAL-BS.github/README.md

 Your trimester will start in September 2025 with the new student orientation webinar scheduled on September 13, 2025.

-As you're an enrolled student now, you should write to us at bs_dsai@bitspilani-digital.edu.in and quote your student ID number for all of your queries.

 <div align="center">